eggheadio-projects/the-beginners-guide-to-react/18-hook-flow.md

           console.log('%cApp: useEffect no deps cleanup', 'color: LightCoral');
         };
       });
-      // Since this has no dependewncies, it will not be called on updates React.useEffect(() => {
+      // Since this has no dependencies, it will not be called on updates React.useEffect(() => {
         console.log('%cApp: useEffect empty deps', 'color: MediumTurquoise');
         return () => {